gabriellemia/etch-a-sketch/README.md

 # etch-a-sketch
-create a usable sketch pad in the browser
+Create a usable sketch pad/etch-a-sketch in the browser using html,javascript and css.